jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Executor:** Here's how a conceptual 'ProcessOrder' might look, outlining the necessary steps and their conditional flows:

 **Executor:** Each task node here represents a call to a specific microservice.
-'ChargePayment', 'UpdateInventory', 'DispatchLogistics' â these are distinct entities, yet I bind them into a cohesive whole.
+'ChargePayment', 'UpdateInventory', 'DispatchLogistics' – these are distinct entities, yet I bind them into a cohesive whole.

 ```bpmn
 <?xml version="1.0" encoding="UTF-8"?>